dvargas42/in-orbit-fed/README.md

 </h1>

 <h3 align="center">
-  In.Orbit is an Web Application building in React
+  In.Orbit is an web application builded in React
 </h3>

 <p align="center">The best way to control your goals</p>